$9.99

 While at first a poem may sound simplistic or enigmatic, if you read it again

-realize why we selected it.
+you’ll uncover its special merit and realize why we selected it.
 At J. Mark press

 almost half the pages are exquisitely illustrated with full pages rare archival art,